Álex Márquez: 2018

-Alex was a followed up by another 4th place in 2018, despite not winning a race.
+Márquez achieved 4th place in the championship again in 2018, despite not winning a race.

 2019

-Alex won the 2019 Moto2 world championship securing a double championship haul for the Marquez brothers.
-Alex Marquez was also the first rider to win a title in Moto3 and Moto2.
+Márquez won the 2019 Moto2 World Championship, securing a double championship haul for the Márquez brothers.
+He was also the first rider to win a title in Moto3 and Moto2.

 MotoGP World Championship

 Repsol Honda Team (2020)

-For the 2020 season, Márquez joined his brother Marc at Repsol Honda Team replacing Jorge Lorenzo who retired at the end of the 2019 MotoGP season.
-Márquez was unexpectedly promoted from Moto2 to MotoGP when still contracted to Marc VDS for 2020 after the retirement announcement of Lorenzo in November 2019.
+For the 2020 season, Márquez joined his brother Marc at Repsol Honda Team, replacing Jorge Lorenzo, who had retired at the end of the 2019 MotoGP season.
+Márquez was unexpectedly promoted from Moto2 to MotoGP when still contracted to Marc VDS for 2020 after Lorenzo announced his retirement in November 2019.
 Moto2 contracts can be broken if the rider is offered a place in MotoGP.
-Márquez' old seat in Moto2 for 2020 has been taken by Spaniard Augusto Fernández.
+Márquez' old seat in Moto2 for 2020 was taken by Spaniard Augusto Fernández.

 Marquez was dropped by Repsol Honda after the 2020 season and his spot was replaced by Pol Espargaró.

 LCR Honda Castrol (2021–2022)

-For the 2021 season Márquez joined the LCR Honda Castrol team, partnering Nakagami.
-For the 2022 season, Márquez was confirmed for the LCR Team.
+For the 2021 season, Márquez joined the LCR Honda Castrol team, partnering Nakagami.
+For the 2022 season, Márquez remained with the LCR Team.

 Gresini Racing MotoGP (from 2023)

-For the 2023 MotoGP season, Alex was confirmed as a rider of the Gresini Racing MotoGP team to partner Fabio Di Giannantonio.
+For the 2023 MotoGP season, Márquez joined the Gresini Racing MotoGP team and partnered Fabio Di Giannantonio..
+In 2025 he was joined by rookie Fermin Aldeguer.
+In the 2025 season Márquez finished a career best of 2nd place in the premier class.